michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 The play controls (bottom) includes buttons to play, pause, or stop the program.
 There are options to adjust the program playback speed and to refresh the scene.

-Once learners are ready to try their program, they can press the “Play” button to make their character move based on the program they have built.
-Make sure the Pen Down feature (toggle in the scene settings on the right side) is enabled, if you want your character to draw a line as it moves on the scene according to your program.
+Once learners are ready to try their program, press the “Play” button to make their character move based on the program they have built.
+Make sure the Pen Down feature (toggle in the scene settings on the right side) is enabled if you want your character to draw a line as it moves on the scene according to your program.

 ![Weavly play controls and share button](/assets/media/playcontrols-close-up.jpg "Weavly play controls and share button")